 - a higher level of support per hectare for small and medium-sized farms

-- a minimum of 2% of direct support payments allocated to each EU country will be set aside for young farmers, for helping them get set up, complemented by financial support under rural development and measures facilitating access to land and land transfers.
+- a minimum of 2% of direct support payments allocated to each EU country will be set aside for young farmers, complemented by financial support under rural development and measures facilitating access to land and land transfers

 - EU countries having to ensure that only genuine farmers receive support